Little Sugar Creek Greenway: The Greenway

 In 1968 Charlotte city council member Jerry Tuttle, inspired by San Antonio's River Walk, proposed an urban "Charlotte waterfront" on Sugar Creek.
 In 1974 the Mecklenburg County Park and Recreation Commission first studied the feasibility of a greenway system.
 A master plan was created in 1980 involving 20 creeks and streams.
 The final report was based on the graduate thesis for Joan Sigmon, a geography major at the University of North Carolina at Charlotte.
 The idea of a comprehensive greenway system was also promoted by Mecklenburg county commissioner Tom Ray who authored the concept known as "Sugar Creek Projection 70".

 Demographics provided further impetus for preserving green space in the center city.
 Bucking the general trend, Charlotte experienced growth in the central core while other cities were losing population to the suburbs.
 As a result, "The Mecklenburg County Parks and Recreation Department embarked on an ambitious update to its earlier 1980 and 1991 Greenways Plans to not only extend and create new greenway corridors, but also improve established corridors."

 Finally, in 1999 a bond plan was approved; the money was used to buy property along the stream bed, begin construction or paved walkways, restore wetlands, build water gardens, and generally launch a major stream restoration project.
 In the end, the urban section of the Little Sugar Creek Greenway cost $43 million.

 Although the master plan remained the guideline, little was done until 2000 when a 10-year growth plan was formulated.

 The North Carolina Department of Transportation announced the completion of the Charlotte portion of the Little Sugar Creek Greenway at a celebration on April 24, 2012.

+Hydrology and water quality

+The Little Sugar Creek basin is about 30% covered by medium- or high-intensity urban development.
+The water balance showed that roughly 45% of the rainfall is lost to evapotranspiration, 15% goes into recharging the aquifer, and 40% becomes runoff.
+75% of the runoff becomes fast runoff, which is water that is directly off impervious surfaces.
+The study also found that increasing the paving and development in the watershed decreases the evapotranspiration and aquifer recharge, which increases the fast runoff and worsens flash flooding.

+Wastewater is released into Little Sugar Creek through the Sugar Creek Wastewater Treatment Plant, which is rated for 20 million gallons of discharge per day into the creek.
+The plant was found not to increase the amount of antibiotic-resistant bacteria levels in the creek compared to upstream.

+There has been a large increase in annual maximum floods since 1960, and increased land use seems to be the predominant factor impacting this upward trend.
+The annual flooding in the Little Sugar Creek floodplain coincides with the rapid urbanization of Charlotte and population growth within the watershed.
+This nonstationarity of the floodplain creates unpredictability year-to-year and makes it difficult to have reliable floodplain protections.